 The key is to be as helpful as possible, write amazing content, and network with others to boost your credibility.

 Your personal brand is just that, personal.
 You have to be your authentic self and develop your own personal style in your writing.

 Being authentic is about having values and being true to them.
 If you can identify your target audience and communicate an authentic message, you will build trust with your readers and be viewed as an expert in your niche.
 How you write is also a reflection of your values.

 Do you write seriously or informally?
 Are you informational or comedic?
 Stay consistent in your writing style and you’ll develop a unique voice that resonates with your audience.

-6. Become The Brand You Want to Be
+7. Become The Personal Brand You Want to Become

 Consider a personal brand an investment in yourself.
 The time you take developing content, networking, and sharing your ideas with the world will pay dividends down the road that you can’t yet imagine.

 Your personal brand won’t become well-known over night.
 But if you think long term and write as the person you want to become, each piece of content will consistently build your reputation over time.